Shicheng-Guo/BIS180L_web/_posts/2019-05-21-RNAseq-edgeR.md

 Regarding normalization between samples, genes with very high expression levels can skew RPKM type normalization.
 Consider two samples where gene expression is the same except that in the first sample RUBISCO is expressed at a very high level, taking up half of the reads.
 In the second sample RUBISCO is expressed at a lower level, accounting for 25% of the reads.
 By RPKM all non RUBISCO genes will appear to be expressed more highly in the second sample because RUBISO “takes up” fewer reads.
 Methods such as [TMM normalization](http://genomebiology.com/2010/11/3/R25) can account for this.

 Two packages that effectively deal with the above issues are [DESeq](http://bioconductor.org/packages/release/bioc/html/DESeq.html) and [edgeR](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html), both available through [Bioconductor](http://bioconductor.org/).
-Both are recommened.
+Both are recommend.
 We will use edgeR for today's exercises.

 If you are going to do your own RNAseq analyses at some later time, I __strongly recommend__ that you thoroughly study the [edgeR user manual](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) available both at the [link](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) and by typing `edgeRUsersGuide()` in R (after you have loaded the library).